tim-learn/tim-learn/README.md

 👯 Hi, I am [Jian Liang](https://liangjian.xyz) from Institute of Automation, Chinese Academy of Sciences (CASIA) 👋

 🔭  I’m currently working on machine learning topics including

 - test-time adaptation
 - model attacks and defenses
 - federated learning
-- vision-language models
+- learning with vision-language models

+📫 Feel free to drop me an email [liangjian92😄gmail.com] if you're interested.

 <!--
 **tim-learn/tim-learn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.